 Research Topic #3: Medical Practice Models

-Compensation and location may be the most important factors in accepting a first physician job, but the joint study found the reason a majority of physicians gave for leaving was the “practice ownership/governance model.”
+Compensation and location may be the most important factors in accepting a first physician job, but our study of early-career physicians found the reason most often given for leaving the job was the “practice ownership/governance model.”
 That is, many physicians realized the structure of their new organization was not a good fit for their needs.
-The report concludes that new physicians may accept offers without fully understanding how their new organizations are managed — and how that may impact their job satisfaction.
-This shouldn’t be surprising when you consider that residents spend most of their training in academic hospital environments and have minimal exposure to other practice models.
-Thus, this is an area to research thoroughly, starting with the articles listed below.
-Once you understand the topic better, seek out physicians in various practice settings and ask them about the pros and cons of the paths they have chosen.
+The report concluded that new physicians may accept offers without fully understanding how their new organizations will be managed — and how that may impact their job satisfaction.

 - Physician Career Options: Private Practice vs. Health System Employment